zaphosting/docs/en/gameserver_gameswitch.md

 ![image](https://user-images.githubusercontent.com/13604413/159170838-d3c792fa-4684-4560-8e07-dfa227603d01.png)

-Via the game server cloud, you can reinstall your game servers with one click (Attention: All data of the game will be deleted during reinstallation):
+Via the game server cloud, you can reinstall your game servers with one click:

+> ***Attention:*** All data of the game will be deleted during reinstallation

 ![image](https://user-images.githubusercontent.com/13604413/159170841-d6c08d01-6393-45a7-ac7d-54bc8bc14e0c.png)